SamChou19815/sampl/README.md

 <img src="https://developersam.com/assets/app-icons/sampl.png" alt="SAMPL" width="300" />

+**Note: This project will no longer be maintained.
+Please take a look at its spiritual successor [SAMLANG](https://github.com/SamChou19815/samlang)**.

 It is a JVM language that embraces the functional programming paradigm, which currently supports immutable data structures, null safety, pattern matching, currying, limited type inference, and limited interop with other JVM languages.